arkonki/webmail2/README.md

 This is a full-stack webmail client featuring a modern React frontend and a powerful Node.js backend built with Fastify.
 It connects to any standard IMAP/SMTP mail server and provides a user experience similar to services like Gmail, with features like real-time updates, background job processing, and a local database cache for performance.

+**Note:** The core mail functionality (login, viewing folders/messages) is connected to a real PostgreSQL database.
+However, features like **Contacts, Labels, and most Settings** are currently implemented with a stateful **in-memory mock backend**.
+This means they are fully functional for a single session but will reset when the server restarts.

 ## Table of Contents

 - [Architecture Overview](#architecture-overview)